Features

 For a lease with no tailnet metadata, auto is just public mode.

-#Public Reachability
+#Public reachability

-#Tailnet Reachability
+#Tailnet reachability

-• installs the Tailscale package;
+• installs Tailscale;

 • joins the tailnet with the configured tags (default tag:crabbox);

-• writes non-secret metadata to /var/lib/crabbox/tailscale-*;
+• writes non-secret metadata under /var/lib/crabbox/tailscale-*;

-• been assigned;
+• address was assigned;

 The metadata Crabbox stores on the lease record: